703lovelost/user-interfaces/readme.md

 Instruction is written taking into account the use of Open Server (https://ospanel.io/), as the application's functionality was checked using it.

-1. Move the 'userinterfaces' folder to the directory '...\OpenServer\domains\';
+1. Move the 'user-interfaces' folder to the directory '...\OpenServer\domains\';
 2. Double-click on '...\OpenServer\Open Server.exe' to start the server's work.
 3. Find Open Server's icon in the bottom-left corner, open the settings and check if you have the next values in the 'Modules' section:
 - HTTP: Apache_2.4-PHP_7.2-7.4+Nginx_1.17